 I learned how to cook butter beans from my grandmother, and her butter beans recipe is pretty simple: put water in a pot, add bacon, season with salt and pepper, add a little garlic powder, bring to a boil, and add the beans.
 Throw in some butter toward the end.

 Sugar is the magic ingredient!
 Granny would add a little sugar to the water, not enough to make the beans too sweet, but just enough to taste and add a little more flavor.
+We’ve tested this recipe with and without the addition of sugar, and our tasters overwhelmingly preferred the version with sugar added.

 You won’t find a meat-and-three in the South that doesn’t have butter beans on the menu because this vegetable is a favorite around here, especially in rural areas.